Trust & Provenance

 Propose edit

 If you notice a bad date, weak article paragraph, missing concept, or wrong relationship, use Propose edit in the relevant section.
-The system previews the operation summary before applying changes.
+Review the preview before applying a correction.

 Atlas Review

 Atlas Review is the maintenance layer for ongoing quality review.
-It tracks issues in public threads, proposes specific fixes, and keeps execution human-approved.
+It tracks issues in public threads and keeps important changes human-approved.

 Source suggestions

-When a page offers source suggestions or source leads, treat them as pointers, not proof.
-Suggestions still need to be checked before they become authority for a map, date, article, or relationship claim.
+When a page offers source suggestions or reading pointers, treat them as pointers.
+Important claims still need to be checked against the underlying sources.

 How To Use Noosaga Responsibly